danilofreire/quarto-presentation/README.md

 1. Clone this repository to your local machine.
 2. Copy the modified theme files into your Quarto project directory.

-You can also add the theme to your directory with:
+You can also add this theme to your directory with:

 ```bash
 quarto install extension danilofreire/quarto-presentation